cesalazar/berlinblockchainweek/events/decentralized-stack/README.md

     - 'Technology adoption challenges: building developer communities'
     - Future of decentralised data economy
   -
-    'The Panel Discussion is hosted & moderated by Jack Platts, Web3 Foundation.'
+    The Panel discussion is hosted & moderated by Jack Platts, Web3 Foundation.
   -
     'Projects presenting: Fluence, Streamr, NuCypher, Ocean Protocol.'
   -
-    'The event is hosted by Fluence.'
+    The event is hosted by Fluence.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28